Audioslave (album): Background and release

 After Zack de la Rocha left Rage Against the Machine, the remaining members of the band began to look for a new vocalist.
 Producer and friend Rick Rubin suggested they contact Chris Cornell and played them the Soundgarden song "Slaves & Bulldozers" to showcase his ability.
 Cornell was in the process of writing material for a second solo album when Tom Morello, Tim Commerford, and Brad Wilk approached him, but he decided to shelve that and pursue the opportunity to work with them.

 Speaking about the first time Cornell jammed with the band, Morello said: "He stepped to the microphone and sang the song and I couldn't believe it.
 It didn't just sound good.
 It didn't sound great.
 It sounded transcendent.
 And ... when there is an irreplaceable chemistry from the first moment, you can't deny it."
 The new quartet wrote 21 songs during 19 days of rehearsal and started recording their first album in late May 2001.

-On March 19, 2002, the band announced they would be part of the 7th Ozzfest tour that summer, but three days later Cornell quit the group, and the Ozzfest dates were canceled.
+On March 19, 2002, the band announced they would be part of the 7th Ozzfest tour that summer, but three days later, Cornell quit the group, and the Ozzfest dates were canceled.
 He rejoined the band six weeks later, after some management issues were resolved.

-Rough versions of thirteen songs from the album were leaked onto various peer-to-peer file sharing networks on May 17, 2002, six months before the official release of the album, under the name "Civilian" (or "The Civilian Project").
+Rough versions of 13 songs from the album were leaked onto various P2P file sharing networks on May 17, 2002, six months before the release of the album, under the name "Civilian" (or "The Civilian Project").
 In an interview with Metal Sludge that July, Morello blamed "some jackass intern at Bad Animal Studios in Seattle" for stealing some demos and putting them on the internet without the band's permission.
 Later, he said that "It was very frustrating, especially with a band like this, there is a certain amount of expectation.
-For some people the initial time that they are hearing it was not in the form that you would have them hear it.
-In some cases they weren't even the same lyrics, guitar solos, performances of any kind."
+For some people, the first time they heard it was not in the form you would have them hear it.
+In some cases, they weren't even the same lyrics, guitar solos, or performances of any kind."

-Cornell was having problems with alcohol while making the album, and in late 2002 there was a rumor that he had checked himself into drug rehabilitation—a rumor that was confirmed when he conducted an interview with Metal Hammer from a clinic payphone.
+Cornell was having problems with alcohol while making the album, and in late 2002, there was a rumor that he had checked into rehab—which was confirmed when he conducted an interview with Metal Hammer from a clinic payphone.
 He later said that he went through "a horrible personal crisis" during the making of the first Audioslave album, staying in rehab for two months and separating from his wife.
 He remained sober until shortly before his passing in 2017.

-The album was released on November 18, 2002, in the United Kingdom and a day later in the United States.
+The album was released on November 18, 2002, in the UK and a day later in the USA.
 The band toured through 2003, before taking a break from the road in 2004 to record their second album.